jkim33/System_Project01/README.md

 ### BUGS and ISSUES
 Features yet to be implemented:

   **_Stacking Redirection_** -- We have not fully implemented the redirection options, as the shell cannot mimic the standard shell with double redirection. e.g. `wc < foo > woo` will not fully execute on its own.
+In general, trying to stack multiple redirects or pipes will not work.

   **_Double Redirection_** -- Our shell only replaces the inputs that we provide for redirection, but is unable to append to the output.
 It is not capable of handling calls such as `<<` or `>>`.